There are two types of direct access to barristers: Licensed Access and Public Access.

 Private individuals and corporate clients can instruct barristers directly via the Public Access scheme.
 You do not need to go through an intermediary, such as a solicitor, to instruct a barrister to provide legal advice or to represent you in court in many civil cases.

 Barristers must qualify to accept Public Access instructions through specialist training.
-Please see the list of 2TG barristers able to accept public access instructions.
+Please see the list of the 2TG barristers able to accept public access instructions here.

 Under Public Access rules our barristers can:

 To instruct one of our barristers through Public Access, please talk to one of our clerks.
 They can help to assess whether 2TG can help you and give guidance on what level of expertise you may need.
 Our clerks’ contact details, including direct dials and email addresses can be found on their individual profile pages here.